 Those with one native-born and one foreign-born parent, on the other hand, may identify less strongly with the minority group than those with two immigrant parents.
 Correspondingly, recent research using data on 14 year old Swedes confirm that these “mixed children” have more contact with natives and hold more liberal family values than their counterparts with two immigrant parents (Kalmijn, 2015).
 We therefore expect to find that 2.5 generation individuals are more likely to follow the dominant marriage timing pattern and to be more prone to marry a majority individual and less likely to marry endogamously than those belonging to the second and 1.5 generations (Hypothesis 2b).

 To be sure, there are important gender differences in marriage timing, the incidence of exogamy, and their determinants.
 In several European countries, immigrant women are more likely to partner exogamously and majority background men are generally more likely to have a foreign-born wife (Lanzieri, 2012).
 This pattern is probably due to marriage-related immigration, i.e. men “importing” wives from abroad (Van Bavel, 2012), and would thus not apply to 1.5 and second generation women.
 There is evidence that the level of parental involvement in children’s spouse choice is greater for immigrant women (Van Zantvliet et al., 2014).
 Some have argued that gender socialization teaches women to be submissive and to prioritize family over career (Xiao, 2000).
-This is true for majority and immigrant women alike, though immigrant background women originating in less developed countries have a central role in transmitting ethnic traditions to the next generation (Kalmijn and Van Tubergen, 2010; Liversage, 2012).
+This is true for majority and immigrant women alike, though immigrant background women may have a central role in transmitting ethnic traditions to the next generation (Kalmijn and Van Tubergen, 2010; Liversage, 2012).
 This could imply that immigrant background women are more susceptible to social pressure to marry within their group at prescribed ages than their male counterparts.
 We therefore expect to find that second and 1.5 generation women will be more likely to partner endogamously and that we will observe greater age differentiation in marriage by immigrant generation among women (versus men) (Hypothesis 3).

 The Scandinavian context